DrMundos/synced-folder/README.md

 🧪 Example Workflow

-Run docker compose up
+Run docker compose up from infrastructure/docker/

-Drop example.txt into client/synced/
+Drop example.txt into synced/

-The file appears in server/storage/
+The file appears in storage/

 PostgreSQL logs the upload